 As stated above, the Chevy Silverado would be a great choice if you plan to put your rig through the ringer as a work truck, while the GMC Sierra seems better suited to a daily driving situation that occasionally necessitates hauling or towing.
 The larger point is that whatever you need out of your new truck, you can find a GM pickup to do it.
 Go take a look at some yourself, ask pointed questions, and find the one that looks and feels most right.

-Once you do, check out AutoAccessoriesGarage.com.
-We offer everything your new truck needs, from Chevy Silverado Tonneau Covers to GMC Sierra Suspension kits.
+Once you've got your truck, check out AutoAccessoriesGarage.com.
+We offer everything your new truck needs, including custom Chevy Silverado Accessories and GMC Sierra Parts.
 You tell us what you drive, we'll tell you what's available for it.
 Pick something up, and it ships to you for FREE!
 Best of luck to you, and be sure to come see us when you've found your perfect pickup.

 This page was written by John AutoAccessoriesGarage